 Lord, when wilt thou look on me?
 Rescue my soul from their malice, my only-begotten from the lions.

-I will confess thee in the great assembly, I will praise thee amid a mighty people.
+I will confess thee in the great congregation; I will praise thee amid a mighty people.

-Let them not rejoice over me who are unjustly my enemies, nor let them wink with the eye who hate me without cause.
+Let them not rejoice over me who are my enemies without a cause, nor let them wink with the eye who hate me without reason.

 For they spoke peace to me, but in their wrath they devised deceits.

-They opened wide their mouths against me, saying: Good!
+They opened their mouths wide against me, saying: Good!
 Good!
 With our own eyes we have seen it.

 But thou, O Lord, hast seen this, do not keep silence.
 O Lord, be not far from me.

-Arise, O Lord, attend to my judgment; my God and my Lord, to my cause.
+Arise, O Lord, and attend to my judgment; my God and my Lord, attend to my cause.

 Judge me, O Lord, my God, according to thy righteousness, and let them not rejoice against me.

-Let them not say in their hearts: Yes, yes!
-Our soul’s desire!
-We have swallowed him up!
+Let them not say in their hearts: Good!
+We have our soul’s desire, we have swallowed him up!

-Let those who rejoice at my woes be ashamed and confounded together, let those shouting contempt at me be clothed with shame and confusion.
+Let them be put to shame and confusion altogether who rejoice at my calamity; let them be clothed with shame and dishonor who magnify themselves against me.

-Let those desiring my righteous cause shout for joy and be glad, saying over and over: May the Lord be magnified who desires His servant’s peace.
+Let those who rejoice in my righteousness shout for joy and be glad and say for evermore: Great is the Lord, who delights in the peace of his servant.

-And my tongue shall speak of thy righteousness and of thy praise all the day long.
+Then my tongue shall speak of thy righteousness and of thy praise all the day long.

 Psalm 35